How to Use the Excel VBA MsgBox Title – 5 Examples

 3. What values can be returned by a VBA MsgBox?

-Answer: The MsgBox function can return the following values: vbOK, vbCancel, vbAbort, vbRetry, vbIgnore, vbYes, vbNo.
-The actual value returned depends on the button that the user clicked.
+Answer: The MsgBox function can return the following values: vbOK, vbCancel, vbAbort, vbRetry, vbIgnore, vbYes, vbNo. (depending on the clicked button).

 4. How can I customize the buttons that are displayed in a VBA MsgBox?

-Answer: You can use the “Buttons” argument when calling the MsgBox function to specify which buttons should be displayed.
+Answer: Use the “Buttons” argument to specify the buttons to be displayed.
 For example MsgBox “Do you want to continue?”, vbYesNoCancel

 5. How can I customize the icon that is displayed in a VBA MsgBox?

-Answer: You can use the “Icon” argument when calling the MsgBox function to specify which icon should be displayed.
+Answer: Use the “Icon” argument to specify the icon to be displayed.
 For example MsgBox “Error!”, vbCritical

 6. Can I use line breaks in the message displayed by a VBA MsgBox?

-Answer: Yes, you can use the vbCrLf constant to insert line breaks in the message displayed by a MsgBox.
+Answer: Yes, use the vbCrLf constant to insert line breaks in the message displayed by a MsgBox.
 For example MsgBox “First line” & vbCrLf & “Second line”

 Download Practice Workbook